-- The team will utilize flexible funds for concrete supports, pro social activities, and to remove barriers associated with the recovery process. - The team will collaborate with CPI's to obtain any needed background information on referred families. - Peer Specialists update CPI's on a regular basis via email with ALL progress made/not made and document such information in FSFN.
-This includes the outcomes of the substance use assessments, the UA results and the treatment recommendations. - Peer Specialists also update caregivers/parents on the outcomes of the substance use assessments, UA results, and treatment recommendations via a phone call to ensure that they understand the recommendations. - Upon case closure, Peer Specialists notify the CPI's via email and provide a closing summary.
-This closing summary, along with the substance use assessment, UA results and recommendations are all uploaded into the file cabinet in FSFN. - Provider Management will maintain a data tracking log in SMARTSHEET for all referrals to include the data elements outlined in the SMARTSHEET database. - A centralized FEP E-mail will be used for referrals received after business hours, on weekends, and holidays.
-The referral is to be emailed to the centralized email post intake call.
-The referral information is to be directly added into SMARTSHEET. - The assigned Peer Specialist will maintain a record of each referral.
-The record shall contain the referring documents, all drug test results, screenings, signed consents, assessments and any other records that pertain to the family's episode of care with the Family Engagement Program. - All documentation shall be entered into FSFN within 48 hours.
-Including but not limited to referral, intake, evaluation, and treatment information. - FEP Provider is responsible for conducting weekly random reviews to ensure documentation in FSFN is completed within 48 hours. - FEP provider will be responsible for remedial action to be taken to ensure documentation is completed.
+- During the assessment and resulting recommendation process, the FEP Peer Specialist works to engage and motivate the parent/caregiver in understanding the resulting recommendation, how following the resulting recommendation can create positive family changes, and the benefits of engaging in services.
+The FEP team will also address with the caregiver/family any barriers the caregiver has experienced or is experiencing, with completing the assessment, entering into recommended service.
+This is including, but not limited to, lack of appropriate engagement efforts needed to motivate the caregiver through the change process, lack of transportation, lack of childcare, etc. - The team will ensure a "warm hand off" to the selected provider and provide any needed concrete support to ensure a successful link.
+The team will close cases once the "warm hand off" is completed and the caregiver/family has successfully completed at least two outpatient appointments or two weeks of group and/or residential services.
+In cases where providers contact FEP after a "warm hand off" is completed and FEP case closure, reporting client disengagement, FEP will make all reasonable efforts to reengage with the family to determine what barriers are being experienced leading to the disengagement, plan to overcome barriers and document all efforts in FSFN. - The team will utilize flexible funds for concrete support, pro social activities, and to remove barriers associated with the recovery process. - The team will collaborate with CPI's to obtain any needed background information on referred families. - Peer Specialists update CPI's/BHC's on a regular basis via email and/or phone contact with all progress made/not made and document such information in FSFN within 48 business hours of action completion.
+This includes the outcomes of the substance use assessments, the UA results, and the treatment recommendations. - Peer Specialists also update caregivers/parents on the outcomes of the substance use assessments, UA results, and treatment recommendations via a phone call and/or in person visit to ensure a mutual understanding of the assessment and resulting recommendations understand the recommendations. - Upon case closure, Peer Specialists notify the CPI's via email and provide a closing summary.
+This closing summary, is to uploaded into the file cabinet in FSFN, within 5 business days of closure. - Provider Management will maintain a data tracking log in SMARTSHEET for all referrals to include the data elements outlined in the SMARTSHEET database. - FEP will maintain a record of each referral.
+The record shall contain the referring documents, all drug test results, screenings, signed consents, assessments and any other records that pertain to the family's episode of care with the Family Engagement Program.

+- All documentation shall be entered into FSFN within 48 hours.
+Including but not limited to referral, intake, SUD evaluation, drug test results, and treatment information. - FEP Provider is responsible for conducting weekly random reviews to ensure documentation in FSFN is completed within 48 hours. - FEP provider will be responsible for remedial action to be taken to ensure documentation is completed.

 Caregivers/Parents referred to FEP will receive engagement and outreach services to encourage participation in the most appropriate treatment services to address the recommendations of the assessment.

 FEP will accommodate any caregiver and family when services are needed, even if those supports/services fall outside of standard business hours.